wangqin0/sonora/README.md

 1. **Local Storage** - Access music files stored on your device
 2. **OneDrive** - Stream music from your Microsoft OneDrive account
+   - OneDrive sync only searches for audio files in the following locations:
+     - `root/sonora`
+     - `root/music`
+     - `root/Music`

 ## License